lrybak/hassio-owserver/DOCS.md

 ### Option: `debug`

-Specify debug mode for owserver.
+Specify debug mode for owserver. _Please note that once DEBUG mode is enabled you will not be able to connect to the owserver.
+Use debug mode only to troubleshoot issues with 1wire connectivity_

 ## Home Assistant integration